Hero Must Die: Development

 Hero Must Die was developed by game developer Pyramid.
 The staff included designer and story writer Shoji Masuda, producers Kyoko Kawakami and Jun Meishi, the latter of whom worked on Patapon and a video game based on Record of Lodoss War; and production manager Junichi Kashiwagi, who worked on Chaos Seed.
 The game's production was handled and augmented by G-Mode.
-When creating the concept of Hero Must Die, Masuda drew from own experiences of living through his father's deterioration after receiving surgery for cirrhosis in 1995: despite the surgery being successful, Masuda's father was given ten years to live.
+The earliest concept for Hero Must Die was created in 1999, while he was working on Ore no Shikabane wo Koete Yuke.
+Masuda drew from own experiences of living through his father's deterioration after receiving surgery for cirrhosis in 1995: despite the surgery being successful, Masuda's father was given ten years to live.
 During this period, Masuda watched his father slowly become weaker, and at the funeral in 2005 he realized that he had not had the time he wanted with his father due to various circumstances.
 These experiences formed the core concepts for Hero Must Die: its main theme was choosing what to do within a limited amount of time.
 According to Masuda, while this setup had been done in film and television, he had yet to see it done in video games.
 The playtime was intended to be short, approximately six to eight hours, so people could play it during commutes across a week.
 Another element was the hero giving gifts to people in need to his own detriment, a theme compared by Masuda to "The Happy Prince" by Oscar Wilde.
 Incorporating this theme into the entire work proved taxing for him.
-The specific concept for Hero Must Die was fully formed by 1999, while he was working on the first Oreshika game.
 His proposal was initially rejected by multiple developers, but after putting it up on his web page as a kind of joke, his proposal was seen and accepted by Meishi and began production.
 Mobile phones were chosen as the platform due to budgetary issues and the projected production period.
 According to Masuda, many of the game's more distinguished staff were suggested by Pyramid.